guigasparotto/insiderapi/README.md

 ## Known Issues

-* At the moment, when fetching the data for a new date, all records are inserted in the database, rather than just the new ones, this causes duplication
+* At the moment, when fetching the data for a new date, all records are inserted in the database, rather than just the new ones, this causes duplication - *FIXED*
 * Missing parameters in the request cause an exception

 ## Libraries and Tools